zappascout/devil_notes-sources/docs/notes_7_devil.md

 was a fictional character used to front a World War II campaign to bring American women into industry, to perform work traditionally done by the men away fighting.
-The campaign was wildly successful, and women participating in heavy industrial jobs during the war grew to be known as "Rosies."
-A superb 1980 documentary (*Rosie the Riveter* by Connie Field) tells the by-turns delightful and heartbreaking story of Rosies' entry into industry and the campaign to push them back out when the men came home.
+The campaign was wildly successful, and women participating in heavy industrial jobs during the war came to be known as "Rosies."
+A superb 1980 documentary (*Rosie the Riveter* by Connie Field) tells the by-turns delightful and heartrending story of Rosies' entry into industry and the campaign to push them back out when the men came home.
-    And anyone who feels they haven't experienced enough fury or depression over irrational and regressive prejudice in the last few years could do very much worse than approach the online PDF of Jennifer S. Light's *When Computers Were Women*.
+    And anyone who feels they haven't experienced enough fury or despair over irrational prejudice in the last few years could do very much worse than approach the online PDF of Jennifer S. Light's *When Computers Were Women*.
 This will make you feel bad, but also good, because it has so much fascinating detail about these truly remarkable